 In the Summer sun you can’t go wrong with a Panama.
 Wear it low over your brow with a slight tilt.
 It’s good manners to hold it by the crown and raise it a few inches from your head when greeting a lady.

 Will you be in full country gent mode for your trip to the races?
 If so, a wool flat cap is the ideal accessory, and the perfect match for your brogues and tweed jacket.
 Alternatively, a waxed drifter hat will look great with a waxed coat – and if it rains you’ll be glad of the protection!

 Dress well in comfortable classic clothes and you can be sure of looking the part on race day.
-And while we can’t guarantee you’ll be lucky, at least if you do take a flutter on the gee-gees, you’ll look good as you queue up for the bookies.
+And while we can’t guarantee you’ll be lucky, at least if you do have a flutter on the gee-gees, you’ll look good, win or lose.